 Malaysian beaches are often overlooked with the magnificent beaches of Indonesia, Philippines and Thailand less than two hours of flying away.
 That doesn’t mean you can’t find awesome beaches, however.
 In particular, the east coast of Malaysia has sneaky awesome beaches.
 The two major hot spots are the Perhentian Islands and Tioman.
 Yet there are a few more about, such as the island mentioned in the title of this post, Kapas Island.

 The first time I’d heard of Kapas Island was by some long-term travellers I met on Sumatras Pulau Weh.

-A few weeks later, my friend and I had befriended these long term travellers (sidenote: shock horror they don’t have a blog) and by the time we went our seperate ways they had convinced us to check out Kapas Island ourselves.
+A few weeks later, my friend and I had befriended these long-term travellers (sidenote: shock horror they don’t have a blog) and by the time we went our separate ways they had convinced us to check out Kapas Island ourselves.

 I spent a week on the island in May 2017.

 We were told to expect empty beaches, awesome sunsets, a relaxing vibe, and nice people.
 That’s four likes from me.

 Snorkelling is the premier activity on the island.
 The sandy beaches are all facing the mainland and it is from here where most people start their snorkeling mission.

 The coral was alive and well which is always a bonus in Southeast Asia.